-- Although there is some significant cover of pioneering vegetation, it will take some time for stable naturally functioning habitats to fully develop across the entirety of Drinagh.
+- Although there is some significant cover of pioneering vegetation, it will take some time for stable naturally functioning habitats to fully develop across the entirety of Drinagh bog Phase 2.
 This will happen over a longer timeframe than the implementation of this rehabilitation plan. - Re-wetting residual peat will initially maintain and enhance the carbon storage capacity of the bog.
 There is scientific consensus that restoration of hydrology in damaged bog can improve carbon storage, water storage and attenuation and help support biodiversity both on the site and in the catchment (See Section 3.8).
 This will reduce carbon emissions from the site from a larger carbon source to a smaller carbon source.
 In time, the site has the capacity to develop in part as a carbon sink.
 PCAS is expected to deliver significant contributions to Ireland's climate action. - It is not expected that the cutover bog within the site has the potential to develop active raised bog (ARB) analogous to the priority EU Habitats Directive Annex I habitat within the foreseeable future (c.50 years).
 Furthermore, only a proportion of the bog has potential to develop Sphagnum-rich habitats in this timeframe.
 Nevertheless, re-wetting across the entire bog, as part of the Scheme, will improve habitat conditions of the whole bog.
-Other peatland habitats will develop in a wider mosaic that reflects underlying conditions. - Rehabilitating former industrial peat production bog will also in the longer-term support other ecosystem services such as such the development of new habitat to support biodiversity and local attenuation of water flows from the bog.
+Other peatland habitats will develop in a wider mosaic that reflects underlying conditions.

-- WFD status in receiving water bodies can be affected by peatlands and peat extraction but is also affected by other sources such as agriculture.
+- Rehabilitating former industrial peat production bog will also in the longer-term support other ecosystem services such as such the development of new habitat to support biodiversity and local attenuation of water flows from the bog. - WFD status in receiving water bodies can be affected by peatlands and peat extraction but is also affected by other sources such as agriculture.
 In addition, receiving water bodies that are assessed as At Risk from peatlands and from peat extraction are likely to have several contributary sources of impacts (private peat extraction and Bord na Móna).
-Reducing pressures due to former peat extraction activities at Drinagh will contribute to stabilising or improving water quality status of receiving water bodies in general.
+Reducing pressures due to former peat extraction activities at Drinagh Phase 2 will contribute to stabilising or improving water quality status of receiving water bodies in general.
 Ultimately, improving the WFD status of the receiving water body will depend on reducing pressure from a range of different sources, including peatlands in general (private and Bord na Mona). - Bord na Móna have rehabilitated several bogs in the wider bog group, including the neighbouring bogs Derrybrat bog, Boora bog and Noggusboy bog.
+In addition, Bord na Móna are also in the process of carrying out rehabilitation at Drinagh Phase 1 and are planning rehabilitation at the adjacent Clongawney bog to the west.
 There are expected to be cumulative water quality and other ecosystem service benefits to receiving water bodies from rehabilitating more than one bog in the same catchment. - Re-wetting in general will benefit the future preservation of most known and unknown archaeological features.
 An Archaeological Impact Assessment (AIA) is to be carried out under the PCAS scheme. - Existing land uses, such as renewable energy generation and energy storage infrastructure.